mnoukhov/gradescope-autograder-template/README.md

 - makes sure your solution files are deleted before testing on gradescope, therefore unaccessible to clever students trying `import solution`

 TODO:
-- allow for preventing student `print` output so they can't cheat by printing the test cases you use
-- allow blocking certain libraries (e.g. `numpy`) for assignments where they are prohibited
+- block certain libraries (e.g. `numpy`) for assignments where they are prohibited
-- maybe make default integration tests such that you write `solution.py` and `solution_template.py` and tests are automatically created
+- add default `timeout`s so students submissions don't do an infinite loop

 ## setup
 0. use python 3+ (3.7 is best)